Parth099/College-Notes/CompSci/CIS3605 - Introduction to Digital Forensics/Week 6 - Midterm/Draft_procedure_DNS_poisoning - Midterm Submission.md

 ### `nslookup`
 This command is the trivial case to check for a DNS poisoning attack.
 It will allow an investigator to query DNS records for a given domain name and view all the DNS records for a website.

+### `traceroute`
+While this one is not as useful as the other commands, `traceroute` can help show the journey a packet will take to get to the destination it needs to get to.
+On this path you may be able to see autonomous system numbers.
+An investigator can cross check these ASNs to see the owners of the machines their packets are running through.

 ## Mitigation
 According to [mitre](http://attack.mitre.org/techniques/T1584/002/) there is no mitigation since a lot of companies do not have **full** access to their DNS servers.
 Potential mitigation is owning your own DNS server to perform regular authenticity checks.